-Section 6.2.3.6.1.2 contains reported neutron-to-photon ratios for Los Alamos plutonium workers.
-Reported neutron-to-gamma ratios range from 0.3 to 5.5 for Los Alamos plutonium workers.
-Section 6.2.3.6.3.2 contains reported neutron-to-photon ratios for Los Alamos critical assembly areas.
-Reported neutron-to-gamma ratios for the Hydro assembly range from 1.7 to 2.8 for working distances thought to be representative of normal testing procedures (50 to 100 meters from the assembly).
-Based on these site-specific data, uniform distributions of neutron-to-gamma ratio are recommended for plutonium facilities and criticality experiments in the first and second lines of data in Table 6-22.
-A general distribution (also uniform) for application to other operations, based on analysis of annual deep and neutron doses reported by LANL for 1979-2004, is shown on the third line of data in Table 6-22.
-Dose data used for this general factor included post-NTA results where the deep and neutron doses were 50 mrem or greater.
+Section 6.2.3.6.1.2 contains reported neutron-to-photon ratios for LANL plutonium workers.
+Reported neutron-to-gamma ratios range from 0.3 to 5.5.
+Section 6.2.3.6.3.2 contains reported neutron-to-photon ratios for LANL critical assembly areas.
+Reported neutron-to-gamma ratios for the Hydro assembly range from 1.7 to 2.8 for working distances thought to be representative of normal testing procedures (50 to 100 m from the assembly).
+Based on these site-specific data, estimated median and 95th-percentile values of neutron-to-gamma ratio are recommended for plutonium facilities and criticality experiments in the first through third rows of data in Table 6-22.
+Values for other operations, based on analysis of annual deep and neutron doses reported by LANL for 1979 to 2004, are listed in the fourth row of data in Table 6-22.
+These values are based on post-NTA results in which the deep and neutron doses were 50 mrem or greater (LANL, 2004; Widner, 2007).